 Studio Cast, 1990 (Sony) (1 / 5) There’s nothing terribly wrong about this recording aside from the presence of the outrageously mannered Mandy Patinkin as Sancho Panza.
 But, somehow, the whole thing doesn’t jell, even though the original orchestrations are expertly conducted here by Paul Gemignani.
 Opera icon Placido Domingo sings Quixote’s songs with all of the glorious tone you’d expect, but his Spanish accent is distracting — even though he is playing a Spanish character.
 (This is, after all, an American musical.)
 Julia Migenes is well cast and has many fine moments, but her performance isn’t as mercurial as Joan Diener’s on the original Broadway recording; she just doesn’t use her chest register in the same full-out way as Diener.
 Jerry Hadley does a good job as the Padre, but though Samuel Ramey possessed one of the most voluminous bass voices in operatic history, it’s not a voice that’s appropriate to the Innkeeper — or, really, to any other musical theater role.
 This isn’t the worst recording of Man of La Mancha, but it’s far from the best. — M.P.

 Broadway Cast, 2002 (RCA) 0 stars; not recommended.
-To say that Brian Stokes Mitchell does not have the range for Cervantes/Don Quixote in Man of La Mancha is to put it mildly.
-Mitchell possesses an impressive baritone, but his singing style is ill-suited to this dual role; he annoyingly slides off of notes like a pop/jazz singer throughout this recording, and his grandstanding rendition of a foolishly extended version of “The Impossible Dream” is off-putting.
-Even less successful is his delivery of the dialogue that’s included here.
-When playing Cervantes, Mitchell sounds like a genial TV-sitcom actor; when he morphs into the Quixote characterization, he assumes a laughably ponderous tone.
-Also miscast are most of this production’s co-stars and supporting players.
+Brian Stokes Mitchell’s performance as Coalhouse Walker in Ragtime was a triumph, but even judging solely on the basis of this recording, the role of Cervantes/Don Quixote in Man of La Mancha is not in his wheelhouse.
+While Mitchell possesses an impressive baritone, his singing style is ill-suited to this assignment; he slides off of some notes like a pop/jazz vocalist, and his grandstanding rendition of a pointlessly extended version of “The Impossible Dream” is off-putting.
+Equally disconcerting is his delivery of the dialogue that’s included here.
+When playing Cervantes, Mitchell sounds like a genial TV-sitcom actor, and when he morphs into the Quixote characterization, he assumes an oddly ponderous tone.
+Most of this production’s co-stars and supporting players are also miscast.
 As Aldonza, Mary Elizabeth Mastrantonio displays a beautiful soprano voice when she doesn’t have to push (as in the moving “What Does He Want of Me?”), but there are some harrowing moments when she switches vocal registers to negotiate the more-challenging sections of the score (as in the final measures of “It’s All the Same”).
-And her delivery of dialogue is just as giggle-inducing as Mitchell’s, although for a different reason: This Aldonza sounds as if she came from Brooklyn.
-Ernie Sabella as Sancho Panza has so much trouble with breath support that he chops up phrases willy-nilly.
-On the other hand, Mark Jacoby has the vocal goods for the role of the Padre, and Don Mayo sounds fine as the Innkeeper.
+And her delivery of dialogue is just as stylistically inappropriate as Mitchell’s, although for a different reason: This Aldonza sounds as if she came from Brooklyn.
+Ernie Sabella, vocally over-parted as Sancho Panza, has so much trouble with breath support that he chops up phrases willy-nilly.
+On the other hand, Mark Jacoby certainly has the goods for the role of the Padre, and Don Mayo sounds fine as the Innkeeper.
 It’s ironic that one of the best singers in the cast, Stephen Bogardus, has very little to sing as Sanson Carrasco.
-One final reason not to bother with this recording: It doesn’t include the show’s exciting overture! — M.P.
+One final reason not to bother with this recording is that it doesn’t include the show’s stirring overture. — M.P.